A. GENERAL INFORMATION

 5. What if I need help applying online?
 For assistance in applying for a vacancy, you may contact the Human Resources Specialist listed on the vacancy announcement.
 If applying online poses a hardship to you, you must call the Human Resources Specialist before the closing date of the announcement to request assistance

 6. Will the Department of the Treasury accept paper applications for positions that require an online application?
 No. Exceptions will be made in the instance of extreme hardship cases (e.g., applicant lives in a remote area where it would pose a major hardship for the applicant to get to a computer in any location).
 Applicants requesting an exception must contact the HR Specialist listed in the vacancy announcement prior to the closing date.
-Applicants who are given an exception must also respond to the same vacancy questions as those applying on-line.
+Applicants who are given an exception must take the same assessments as those applying on-line.
 The HR Office will input the data into the system on the applicant’s behalf for the specific job for which the applicant has received an exception.

 7. What if someone submits false information?
 Providing false information, creating fake IDs, or failing to answer all questions truthfully and completely may be grounds for not hiring, for disbarment from federal employment, or for dismissal after a person begins work.
 Falsifying a federal job application, attempting to violate the privacy of others, or attempting to compromise the operation of this system may be punishable by fine or imprisonment (see US Code, Title 18, section 1001).